 In mid-2018, the GBIF Secretariat started working with Spanish and Japanese speakers from across our community with the goal or reduce the role of language as a barrier to free and open biodiversity data.
-Their pilot effort soon sparked new parallel ones for other languages, and thanks to the aid and support of the volunteer translators listed below, the user interface and key content on GBIF.org now appear in eight languages:
+Their pilot effort soon sparked new parallel ones for other languages, and thanks to the aid and support of the volunteer translators listed below, the user interface and key content on GBIF.org now appear in ten languages:

 Two technology platforms have supported these efforts through free non-commercial licences that enable us to streamline the work of managing our multilingual content: CrowdIn, which we use for translations of the user interface, and Contentful, the content management system used for all non-data pages on GBIF.org.
 We are most grateful to these and the other companies we rely on to support and maintain GBIF’s open-source infrastructure.

-Community members also contribute to other GBIF-related translations, including material for the EU-funded Biodiversity Information for Development (BID) programme and the alliance for biodiversity knowledge, which extended the core set of our eight languages to include Basque, Catalan and Dutch.
+Community members also contribute to other GBIF-related translations, including material for the EU-funded Biodiversity Information for Development (BID) programme and the alliance for biodiversity knowledge, which extended the core set of languages to include Basque, Catalan and Dutch.

 Can I join the GBIF translator community?

 The work of translation is never done: we are always creating new content, and we introduce small but incremental additions and adjustments to the user interface on an almost weekly basis.
 We often have other publications and documentation in need of translations (or updated translations), so we welcome the involvement of newcomers who can help us maintain progress in making free and open data even more widely accessible around the world.